LEARNING

 and more!

-Additionally, please note there are many people out there who call themselves "rabbi" or "cantor" but may not have been ordained or invested from a recognized program.
-You should know who you are standing under the chuppah with-- please note this list of recognized programs: HERE as a resource.
+*Additionally, please note there are many people out there who call themselves "rabbi" or "cantor" but may not have been ordained by a recognized program.
+You should know who you are standing under the chuppah with--so please ask.
+You may use this list of recognized programs: HERE as a resource.
 And, yes!
 Rabbi Miller was ordained by Hebrew Union College-Jewish Institute of Religion in 2008.